-At age sixteen I distinctly remember asking my Dad if I could read his copy of the book, I felt ready.
-Unfortunately he had lent it to somebody months beforehand and to this day the book has still not been returned.
-This is part of this book’s magic, it evades you until you really need it.
-Many years passed and the book still had not crossed my path.
+When I was sixteen, I distinctly remember asking my Dad if I could borrow his copy of the book, I felt ready.
+Sadly, he had lent it to somebody months before and it was never returned.
+This book intentionally evades you, until you really need it.
+Many more years passed and the book still hadn’t crossed my path.

 The first chapter instructs you to pay attention to all of the coincidences in your life that lead you down a certain path.
-Even my relationship with this book is riddled with mystery, why did I come across this book at this very moment in my life?
-As I flipped the pages of this enigmatic story it became increasingly clear.
-I was destined to find it.
+Even my relationship with this book is riddled with mystery, why did I come across it at this very moment in my life?
+As I flipped the pages, it became increasingly clear.

-A renaissance of consciousness is where the first insight begins, a spiritual transformation in human society.
-And the first indicator is restlessness, a feeling I have long been acquainted with.
-The intrigue of the first chapter had me hooked.
-Rich language, exotic imagery – a recently discovered ancient artifact, a mysterious manuscript, a half mooned evening, a thunderstorm, a chance meeting with an old flame, an invigorating conversation.
+A renaissance of consciousness is where the first insight begins, and the first indicator is restlessness, a feeling I have long been acquainted with.
+The intrigue of the first chapter had me gripped.
+Rich language and exotic imagery – a recently discovered ancient artefact, a mysterious manuscript, a half mooned evening, a thunderstorm, a chance meeting with an old flame, an invigorating conversation.

-I loved the second chapter, a gentle critique of religion.
-I apologise if my views offend or degrade the beliefs you may hold, however, these views were formed by my own experience with religion.
+I loved the second insight, a gentle critique of religion.
 I do not disrespect any person with different views to my own.
-We all have the right to our own beliefs.
+We all have the right to our own beliefs, and these are mine.